 Parking at the Bob Carr Theater (Super Series, Classics, Pops) is $8 per car before 5 pm, and $10 per car after 5 pm.
 Click here for parking information.

-Parking at The Plaza Live (Focus, Sounds of Summer, Opera) is free, with overflow parking in front of Old Navy in the Colonial Plaza.
+Parking at The Plaza Live (Focus) is free, with overflow parking in front of Old Navy in the Colonial Plaza.
 Parking often fills quickly, so we recommend you arrive early.

 Classical Music Questions

 The term “classical music” covers a wide range of musical styles spanning hundreds of years, from early 18th-century composers (such as Bach), to 19th-century (Beethoven and Brahms), 20th-century (Stravinsky, Copland and Shostakovich) to today’s composers, such as John Adams, Philip Glass and John Corigliano.
 Generally, classical music is played by strings (violins, violas, cellos, and basses), woodwinds (clarinets, oboes, flutes, and bassoons), brass (trumpets, French horns, trombones, and tubas), and percussion (drums, xylophones, and bells), or some combination.